-The Ethics and Code of Conduct (last amended and approved June 2021) outlines the values required by directors and staff (employees and contractors) in accordance with the Company's Core Values of openness, integrity, professional and performance.
-The Board Charter (last amended and approved June 2021) outlines the code of conduct required by directors to ensure responsible decision making and ethical behaviour.
-The charter also sets out the obligations of each director to disclose conflicts of interest to the Board.
+The Ethics and Code of Conduct (last reviewed in June 2023) outlines the values required by directors and staff (employees and contractors).
+The Company seeks to make a meaningful positive difference to the lives of our shareholders, partners, franchisees, employees and customers and believes that working together in line with the Company's core values of Family, Teamwork and Passion is the key to success.
+The Board Charter (last reviewed in June 2023) outlines the code of conduct required by directors to ensure responsible decision making and ethical behaviour.
+The Board Charter also sets out the obligations of each director to disclose conflicts of interest to the Board.